LPardue/draft-pardue-httpbis-preconnect-hint-svc-param/draft-pardue-httpbis-related-origins.md

 proactively create or keep open connections to those origins in anticipation of being used.

+There are serious privacy considerations to make when using any related origin information provided via the DNS.
+The records are presented by resolvers that act on behalf of, but are not authoritative for, the origin.
+As such, the resolvers could present unauthenticated information that could cause a client to take actions that the authenticated origin would not.
+This could be abused to leak information about the client.

 The `related` SvcParamKey is a hint and could contain stale, incorrect or superfluous information.
 A client SHOULD implement checks and heuristics that limit state or resource commitment based on this information.
 For example, a